daniel570/arcusteam-test/terraform/elb/README.md

-# ELB with stickiness Example
+# ELB with cookie stickiness

 The example launches a web server, installs nginx, creates an ELB for instance.
 It also creates security groups for the ELB and EC2 instance.